-- 1. The purpose of the University Disciplinary and Appeals Committee is to examine cases of student misconduct that are referred to it by the Deanship of Student Affairs.
+- 1. The purpose of the University Disciplinary and Appeals Committee is to examine cases of student misconduct that are referred to it by the Directorate of student affairs.
 These cases concern issues that take place both inside and out of the College. - 2.
 The College Disciplinary Committee reviews allegations of academic dishonesty, plagiarism, or other forms of academic misconduct outlined in the catalogue, student handbook, and other resources of the University. - 3.
 It also examines violations of a non-academic nature that take place within the College. - 4.
 The Disciplinary Committees will work to allow the University to determine whether or not academic/non-academic misconduct has taken place. - 5.
 The College Disciplinary Committee makes recommendations for suspension, dismissal, or other appropriate action for persons found responsible for sufficiently serious violations. - 6.
 Students can appeal to the University Disciplinary and Appeals Committee if they feel aggrieved by a decision of the College Disciplinary Committee to the Dean of Students Affairs. - 7.
-Both the University Disciplinary and Appeals Committees and the College Disciplinary Committees make their recommendations to the Dean of Student Affairs.
+Both the University Disciplinary and Appeals Committees and the College Disciplinary Committees make their recommendations to the Director of directorate of student affairs.